Introduction

 Industry and Business Factors

 The labor market in Egypt is largely unfavorable for the restaurant industry and can be ranked 5/10.
 On the one hand, the unemployment is relatively high in the country, ranging between 12 and 13 percent according to the official information (Export.gov, 2017).
 In addition, the majority of the unemployed population is comprised of the educated young citizens that are unable to find implementation for their labor skills.
-On the other hand, the public sector is relatively overstaffed whereas the private enterprises face significant shortage of specialist due to the mismatch between labor skills and market demand (Export.gov, 2017).
+On the other hand, the public sector is relatively overstaffed whereas the private enterprises face significant shortage of specialists due to the mismatch between labor skills and market demand (Export.gov, 2017).

-Trade barriers
+Trade Barriers

 In its current state, the legislation of the country has an adverse impact on the transparency and accessibility for the international players and can be ranked 6/10 (Australian government, n.d.).
 The most significant barrier is the trademark registration for the licensees requiring a range of documents.
-Licences also influence trade practices (see Appendix B).
+Licences also influence trade practices (see Figure 2).
 In addition, at least some of the ingredients required for running a Japanese food business will be imported, which may require inspection for compliance with established specifications in order to obtain permission for import.

-Transport costs
+Transport Costs

 The transportation system in the country has undergone a major redesign in the recent decades and can be ranked 8/10.
 Currently, the private sector handles the majority of maritime and air transportation services and has managed to update the key aspects of the industry, increasing the efficiency of operations and lowering the costs.
 Some public transportation costs have increased in 2017 in response to the changes in fuel and electricity prices (Ahram Online, 2017).
 However, the costs remain relatively low thanks to an ongoing renovation effort.

-Costs of establishment
+Costs of Establishment

 The cost of establishing a new business is relatively high in the country and can be ranked 6/10 in terms of suitability.
 Despite a considerable effort from the authorities aimed at liberalizing the business environment, foreign investors are still discouraged from doing business in Egypt (Saif & Ghoneim, 2013).
 According to the rating reported by the World Bank, Egypt ranks 128th in terms of obtaining permits, getting credit, registering property, and paying taxes, among other factors (The World Bank, 2017).